Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Of course, the various shops, bars, and restaurants nearby aren’t free.
 Taking in the atmosphere, though, doesn’t cost a thing!

 I hope you’ve enjoyed reading my guide on things to do in Alaska!
 Safe travels and enjoy your experience in the Last Frontier.
+To arrive prepared, be sure to check out my Alaska packing list next.

 How useful was this post?